-The company had had no foreign currency transactions or balances.
+The Company has had no foreign currency transactions or balances.

-Notes to the financial statements for the year ended 31 December 2019 (continued)
+Notes to the financial statements for the year ended 31 December 2022 (continued)

 Turnover

 Turnover is measured at the fair value of the consideration received or receivable and represents the amount receivable for services rendered, net of returns and discounts, allowed by the Company and value added taxes.